shikhirsingh/ExtJS-AppCamp-Govt/Instructions/05-ViewModel/README.md

 ├── sass/
 ```

-## Step 2: Setup ViewModel and ViewController for MenuView
+## Step 2: Setup ViewModel for MenuView and ViewController for MainView

 * Uncomment all lines in the MenuView.js
 * Add a comma for the expanderOnly property